Zzackllack/Websites/README.md

 ### Projects Included:
 - **Chillicord Minecraft Server** A website that presents my own minecraft server
 - **Discord/TOS:** Terms of Service for my Discord Bot.
+- **English Quiz:** A quiz application for English learners.
+- **Error-pages:** All kinds of error pages, like 404, 403, etc.
 - **Overview-side:** A side that provides a full overview of all my links, available under the link https://zacklack.de
-- **English Quiz:** A quiz application for English learners.
 - **School Project:** The first project related to school assignments.
 - **Test:** No explanation needed.
 - **Website-scanner** a Python tool to scan a webpage for types of media files